Heritage questions and answers

 Am I obliged to carry out special maintenance on my heritage place?

-However, Queensland heritage-registered property owners may be required to secure and stabilise deteriorating structures by notice from the Department of Heritage and Environment Protection.
+However, Queensland heritage-registered property owners may be required to secure and stabilise deteriorating structures by notice from the Department of Heritage and Science.

-Will my property value be effected by heritage listing?
+Will my property value be affected by heritage listing?

 Each heritage place is different so this cannot be generalised.
 A residential zone house should not suffer any loss in value.